Methodology

 A composite 0–100 score for every provider listed on VouchedPros.
 It blends public-record signals, customer-review signals, and an editorial assessment so visitors can compare providers on the same scale, even when one platform has more reviews than another.

-Editorial assessment A reviewer reads each provider profile (services, hours, contact, web presence) and assigns a 1–100 quality rating that anchors the rest of the blend.
-40% Internal review
+Editorial assessment A reviewer reads each provider profile (services, hours, contact, web presence) and anchors the score with a 1–100 quality rating.
+Internal review

-Google search position Where the provider ranks in the area-specific Google Maps result for the category, gives a market-validation signal beyond rating alone.
-8% Google Maps Places API
+Google search position Where the provider ranks in the area-specific Google Maps result for the category — a market-validation signal beyond rating alone.
+Google Maps Places API

-Review sentiment Aggregate sentiment derived from review text — captures themes (response times, professionalism, pricing transparency) the star rating alone misses.
-13% Customer review text
+Review sentiment Aggregate sentiment from review text — captures themes (response times, professionalism, pricing transparency) the star rating alone misses.
+Customer review text

-Years in business Operational tenure in years.
-Established providers score higher; newer providers can still rank well via other signals.
-4% Public records / website
+Years in business Operational tenure.
+Established providers score higher; newer providers can still rank well on other signals.
+Public records / website

 Owner response rate How often the business responds to reviews — a proxy for active customer-service investment.
-Often unavailable, weight redistributed when so.
-2% Google Maps Places API
+Google Maps Places API

 How missing signals are handled